Manhattan Regional Airport: Services

 The FBO facility, next to the passenger terminal, is occupied by Kansas Air Center, which has been operating at the Manhattan airport since May 1989.
 It is a full service FBO, providing fuel, charter service, flight instruction, aircraft rental and management services.

 An older 4100 sqft terminal building built in 1958 is now home to the airport administrative offices.
 This facility is at 1725 South Airport Road, 1 mi east of the passenger terminal.

 Heartland Aviation uses an 8000 sqft stone maintenance hangar, constructed in 1940, next to the old terminal building for servicing and repairing aircraft.
 The Kansas State University Flying Club, an airport tenant for over 50 years, has office space in this facility for instruction and flight planning.

 Other facilities include a fire station, 48 hangars, storage areas, a fuel farm, and an air traffic control tower.
+Eight new hangars were completed in 2025, marking the airport's first expansion of aircraft capacity in more than 20 years.

 The airport has three parking lots adjacent to the passenger terminal.
 Paid parking began in February 2021, replacing free parking.